2. GraphQL basics

 Descriptions

 It's good practice to a schema, in the same way that it's helpful to comment your code.
 Descriptions make it easier for consumers to make sense of what's going on in an API.
-They also allow tools like the Apollo Studio Explorer (more on this in the next lesson!) to guide API consumers on what they can achieve with an API right when and where they need it.
+They also allow tools like the (more on this in the next lesson!) to guide API consumers on what they can achieve with an API right when and where they need it.

 Descriptions in can be applied to both types and by writing strings (in quotation marks) directly above them.